xxh/xxh/README.md

 3. Finally xxh will make ssh connection to the server and run portable xonsh shell without any addition installs and affection on the target host.

 ## Development
-Use [xxh-tests](https://github.com/xonssh/xxh-tests) environment for development and contribution.
+Use [xxh-dev](https://github.com/xonssh/xxh-dev) environment for development, testing and contribution.

 ### Known Issues